Strategies for Teaching Family Theories

 Do you teach family theory in a higher-education setting, or plan to teach in the future?

-Go beyond learning about family theories: Attend this webinar to learn effective ways to teach family theories and better engage your students around family theory content.
+Go beyond learning about family theories: Attend this webinar to learn effective ways to teach family theories and better engage your students around family theory content, in both face-to-face and online settings.

 During this webinar, Raeann Hamon, Ph.D., CFLE — who has taught family theories for more than 30 years and is co-author of the textbook Exploring Family Theories — will teach you how to develop clear objectives for family theory courses and will discuss strategies and goals to meet those objectives.